 - Grades in courses taken elsewhere are not calculated in the ISU GPA, but the credits count towards graduation.

-- A maximum of 65 credits from community colleges can count towards graduation.
+- A maximum of 65 credits from two-year institutions such as community colleges can count towards graduation.
+If more than 65 credits have been earned, those that apply to the major can be used.

 - Details are summarized here, and the links below provide more information.